WEMAC: Women and Emotion Multi-modal Affective Computing dataset: Methods

-\subsection{Physiological Signals}
+The whole set of physiological signals captured for the $100$ volunteers has a total duration of 34:51:50 (HH:MM:SS), whereas the audio signals altogether last 12:19:25 since they are only saved during the speech-based annotation.

-For this type of information, the signals being released are the ones acquired by the BioSignalPlux research toolkit.
-Specifically, the raw and filtered BVP, GSR, and SKT signals are available.
-The rest of the signals from this tooklkit, as well as the ones acquired by the rest of the sensor modules, will be available in future releases of the dataset.
+\subsubsection{Physiological Signals}

-Regarding the filtering processes, these are designed following the physiological behaviour of every signal.
-For instance, to tackle the different noise problems observed in BVP, two main filters are applied.
-On the one hand, the high-frequency noise is filtered out by a direct-form low-pass Finite Impulse Response (FIR) filter with -6~dB at 3.5~Hz.
-Note that a Hamming window is used during the design process to properly minimise the first side lobe.
-On the other hand, the residual baseline wander or low frequency drift effect presented in the signal is removed using a forward-backwards low-pass Butterworth Infinite Impulse Response (IIR) filtering stage.
-Specifically, the forward-backwards technique handles the non-linear phase of such filters.
-For the GSR and SKT signals, a basic FIR filtering with 2Hz cut-off frequency is applied.
-After that, this filtered output is downsampled to 10Hz and also processed with both a moving average and a moving median filters.
-The former used a 1-second window and helped reducing the high noise residual after the initial FIR, while the latter employed a 0.5-second window and dealt with the rapid-transients.
+The signals being released are the ones acquired by the BioSignalPlux research toolkit.
+Specifically, the raw and filtered BVP, GSR, and SKT signals captured during every video visualization are provided.
+The preprocessing is as follows: \begin{enumerate} \item Two main filters are applied to the BVP signal due to the noise problems observed.
+On the one hand, high-frequency noise is filtered out using a direct-form low-pass Finite Impulse Response (FIR) filter with $6~dB$ at $3.5~Hz$.
+Note that a Hamming window is used during the filter design process to minimize the first side lobe properly.
+On the other hand, the residual baseline-wander or low-frequency drift effect presented in the signal is removed using a forward-backwards low-pass Butterworth Infinite Impulse Response (IIR) filtering stage.
+Specifically, the forward-backwards technique handles the non-linear phase of such filters. \item For the GSR and SKT signals, a basic FIR filtering with $2~Hz$ cut-off frequency is applied.
+After that, this filtered output is downsampled to $10~Hz$ and also processed with both a moving average and a moving median filter.
+The former used a $1~s$ long window and helped to reduce the high noise residual after the initial FIR, whereas the latter employed a $0.5~s$ window and dealt with the rapid transients. \end{enumerate}

-\subsection{Speech Signals}
+\subsubsection{Speech Signals}

-As stated in \cref{subsec:speech_signals_self_reports}, we capture the audio signal that contains the speech answer to two questions presented to the participants in the interactive VR screen right after every video viewing.
-The audio signals recorded have a duration ranging $20$ to $40$ seconds and mostly contain speech.
-They were recorded using the microphone embedded in the Oculus Rift\textregistered\ S VR device at $48$kHz mono and a depth of $16$ bits.
+The speech signals recorded have a duration ranging from $20~s$ to $60~s$ and mostly contain speech.
+Since the release of the raw speech signals is not possible due to ethics and privacy issues \footnote{Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (\textit{General Data Protection Regulation})}, we preprocessed the speech signals and extracted both low and high-level features so that the research community can analyze and work with them.